rvl-lab-utoronto/backwards-reachability/index.md

 # Conclusion

 I hope by this point you have a basic understanding of what this problem is, and why it's difficult.
 The papers linked to in the resources section paint a much more detailed picture, especially when it comes to the math, and the implementation of the math.
-I avoided here on purpose, showing someone the math for something, before giving them a high level explanation of what the math is describing can often be counterproductive.
+I avoided that here on purpose, as showing someone the math for something before giving them a high level conceptual explanation of what the math is describing can often be counterproductive.

 But now, dear reader, you are ready.
 You should have a much easier (and frankly much saner) time reading through the literature on this topic, and making progress on this very cool and very interesting problem.